blacix/sw-version-manager/README.md

 # sw-version-manager
-Minimalist and portable py scripts for automatically incrementing software version in a C header and update it in git as well.
+Minimalist and portable py script for automatically incrementing software version in a C header and update it in git as well.
 It uses only stock python libraries, like os, sys, subprocess.
+Works with Python version 3.3 and above.
+Tested with Python 3.7.

 - updates the desired version type in the version file passed as argument
 - can commit and push the version file